Canal Street (Arendal, Norway)

 Canal Street is an annual music festival in Arendal (Agder, Norway), established in 1996.

-The festival is known for its use of unusual venues, such as the Lille Torungen Lighthouse, the city's main graveyard, the island Merdø, and even the local landfill, Heftingsdalen.
-This is referred to as "Magical moments in unique places".
+The festival is known for its use of unusual venues, such as the Lille Torungen Lighthouse, the city's main cemetery, the island of Merdø, and even the local landfill, Heftingsdalen.
+This has been described as creating “magical moments in unique places”.

-The name stems from Arendal's history as a town of canals, with a nudge to the New Orleans street parades.
+The name derives from Arendal's history as a town of canals, while also referencing the street parades of New Orleans.

 History

-The festival was first presented in 1996 as Arendal Jazz & Blues Festival, and, for a long time, it was one of few Norwegian festivals in which jazz and blues were the main genres.
-Through the years, jazz remains a staple of the festival programme, though the genres rock and pop – and even the odd opera concert – have also been introduced.
+The festival was first presented in 1996 as Arendal Jazz & Blues Festival, and for many years it was one of the few Norwegian festivals where jazz and blues were the main genres.
+Over time, jazz has remained a staple of the festival programme, while genres such as rock and pop—and even the occasional opera concert—have also been introduced.

 The festival grew from a weekend event in 1996 to a full week in 2006, but has since remained a four-day event.
-It has an unusual ownership structure, with originally two public – Arendal Municipality and Agder County Municipality – and two private – APL | NOV and Arendals Fossekompani – owners.
+It has an unusual ownership structure, with originally two public – Arendal Municipality and Agder County Municipality – and two private – NOV and Arendals Fossekompani – owners.
 In 2024, Agder County Municipality transferred its shares to Arendal Municipality, and the festival currently (2025) has three owners.

-Besides a full-time festival director and a couple of part-time employees for marketing and production, the festival relies solely on the efforts of volunteers.
-Each year, approximately 350 people from the area help with the stage setup, security, bar service, and various other duties.
+Besides a full-time festival director and a small number of part-time employees working with marketing and production, the festival relies entirely on volunteers.
+Each year, around 350 people from the area assist with the stage setup, security, bar service, and various other tasks.

 Canal Street was certified as a "green venue" in 2006 as one of the first festivals in Norway.
 The festival joined the UN's Carbon Neutral Network and supported Earth Hour 2009.

 Children's programme

-Starting in 2008, the festival arranges daily concerts and activities for children, for free.
-This is referred to as BarneStreet (Children's Street), and aims to present children for quality music and artists.
+Starting in 2008, the festival has arranged free daily concerts and activities for children.
+The program, known as BarneStreet («Children's Street»), aims to present quality music and artists to a young audience.

 Talent competition

-The festival arranges a talent competition for youth between 15 and 25, where the winning band/artist gets to play on one of the main stages the following year.
-The competition, named UnderStreet, is judged by established musicians and the initiative is supported by the South Norway Jazz Centre.
+The festival arranges a talent competition for youth between the ages of 15 and 25, where the winning band or artist is invited to perform on one of the main stages the following year.
+The competition, named UnderStreet, is judged by established musicians, and the initiative is supported by the South Norway Jazz Centre.